Adele: 2006–2010: Career beginnings and 19

-2011–2014: 21, worldwide recognition and hiatus
+2011–2014: Worldwide recognition with 21

 Adele released her second studio album, 21, on 24 January 2011 in the UK and 22 February in the US.
 She said the album was inspired by the breakup with her former partner.
 The album's sound is described as classic and contemporary country and roots music.
 The change in sound from her debut album was the result of her bus driver playing contemporary music from Nashville when she was touring the American South, and the title reflected the growth she had experienced in the prior two years.
 Adele told Spin Magazine: "It was really exciting for me because I never grew up around [that music]."
 21 topped the charts in 30 countries, including the UK and the US.

 In a 2011 Rolling Stone cover story, Adele said she dealt with onstage anxiety by creating the alter ego "Sasha Carter", derived from Beyoncé's "Sasha Fierce" and June Carter.
 During one episode after she met Beyoncé, Adele said, she asked "What would Sasha Fierce do?" and that helped.

-An emotional performance of "Someone Like You" at the 31st Brit Awards on 15 February propelled the song to number one in the UK.
+Adele's performance of "Someone like You" at the 31st Brit Awards on 15 February propelled the song to number one chartbuster in the UK.
 Her first album, 19, re-entered the UK album chart alongside 21, while first and second singles "Rolling in the Deep" and "Someone Like You" were in the top 5 of the UK singles chart, making Adele the first living artist to achieve the feat of two top-five hits in both the Official Singles Chart and the Official Albums Chart simultaneously since the Beatles in 1964.
 Both songs topped the charts in multiple markets and broke numerous sales performance records.
 Following her performance of "Someone Like You" at the 2011 MTV Video Music Awards, it became Adele's second number-one single on the Billboard Hot 100.
 By December 2011, 21 sold over 3.4 million copies in the UK, and became the biggest-selling album of the 21st century, overtaking Amy Winehouse's Back to Black, with Adele becoming the first artist ever to sell three million albums in the UK in one calendar year.
 "Set Fire to the Rain" became Adele's third number-one single on the Billboard Hot 100, as Adele became the first artist ever to have an album, 21, hold the number-one position on the Billboard 200 concurrently with three number-one singles.
 Moreover, 21 had the most weeks on the Billboard 200 chart of any album by a female artist.